 How to Clean a Dutch Oven While Camping

 How to clean a Dutch oven after cooking?
-Using a wooden spoon (this protects the seasoning) remove all the food from the oven.
-If there is burnt food on the bottom of the Dutch oven gently scrape it away with the wooden spoon.
+Using a wooden spoon (this protects the seasoning), remove all the food from the oven.
+If burnt food is on the bottom of the Dutch oven, gently scrape it away with a wooden spoon.

-The oven then needs to cool down before you can add any water otherwise the water could crack the metal if the oven is hot.
+The oven then needs to cool down before adding any water.
+Otherwise, the water could crack the metal if the oven is hot.

-Add a couple of inches of water replace the lid and bring your oven to the boil.
-As the oven heats the excess food will break away from the inside of the Dutch oven.
+Add a couple of inches of water, replace the lid, and bring your oven to a boil.
+As the oven heats, the excess food will break away from the inside of the Dutch oven.
 This happens because it has been seasoned.

-Then you will need to remove from the heat and let the oven cool.
-When cool empty of dirty water and rinse with warm water.
-Hopefully, if the oven was seasoned correctly it will be clean.
-If not just repeat the process.
+Then, remove it from the heat and let the oven cool.
+When cool, empty of dirty water and rinse with warm water.
+Hopefully, if the oven is seasoned correctly, it will be clean.
+If not, just repeat the process.

-Dry excess water from the oven you should then place it over the fire with the lid not fully on.
-It will dry and excess moisture will be removed from the pores of the cast iron.
+Dry excess water from the oven.
+You should place it over the fire with the lid not fully on.
+It will dry, and excess moisture will be removed from the pores of the cast iron.

-Lastly using a paper towel wipe your oil of choice over the Dutch oven inside and out.
-Using another clean paper towel to wipe off any excess oil.
+Lastly, using a paper towel, wipe your oil of choice over the Dutch oven inside and out.
+Use another clean paper towel to wipe off any excess oil.

-How to store your Dutch oven after cleaning is also important.
-While camping store it in a clean dry place ready for your next campfire feast.
-More storage tips can be found in my article here.
+How to store your Dutch oven after cleaning is also essential.
+While camping, store the cast iron in a clean, dry place ready for your next campfire feast.
+More storage tips can be found in my article.

 If you have not yet purchased a Dutch oven or are looking to update to a new oven go check out my article about Dutch ovens for camping.
 In that article, you will find extensive information about Dutch ovens for camping.